 For a professional-quality podcast, “Voice Memos” won’t quite cut it.
-But, all you really need to make professional quality voice recordings is a good microphone.
-In the next article, we’ll cover how to pick the perfect starter microphone and later on, how to record good audio with some helpful microphone tips.
-But first, we’ll offer tips for recording audio at home, including picking a good room to record in, and how to make a room good for audio recording.
+But, all you really need to make professional-quality voice recordings is a good microphone.
+In the past, we've covered a wide variety of topics like improving podcasting sound quality and recording a podcast on an iPhone.
+Now we want to offer tips for recording a podcast at home, including how to pick a good room and how to set it up as a podcast studio for audio recording.

-When choosing a room to record a podcast, you want to look for a space that doesn’t create too much reverberation or echo.
-When recording for podcasts, you want to record vocals that sound “dry,” or don’t have too much echo or background sound.
+When choosing a room for your home podcast studio, you want to look for a space that doesn’t create too much reverberation or echo.
+When recording podcasts, you want the vocals to sound “dry,” or don’t have too much echo or background sound.
 Recording in a space that has too much natural reverberation can lead to recordings that sound like they were made inside an oil drum.

 A good rule of thumbto follow when creating a home recording studio is the harder the surface, the greater the reflectiveness.
-Tile floors and glass windows will reflect a lot of sound, and create more reverberations.
+Tile floors and glass windows will reflect a lot of sounds, and create more reverberations.
 Carpeted rooms with curtains will absorb more sound and create less reverb.

 A good way to test if a roomcould be a fine DIY podcast studio is to clap loudly and listen to the response.
 If the clap rings out loudly and has a longer decay (how long the reverberation of a sound lasts) that room might be challenging to record in.
 If the clap stops short and you don’t hear it ring out continuously through the space, you might be in a good spot and can start thinking about potential home studio setup ideas.

 If you don’t get too claustrophobic,a closet can often be turned into a great small podcast studio.
 It can capture clean and reverb-free recordings, as all the fabric and small quarters create a space with limited room for sound waves to run away from you.

 Fabric goes a long way when it comes to recording sound.
-Carpets, curtains, duvets and blankets hung on walls will help to clean up the messiness of sound bouncing around your room.
+Carpets, curtains, duvets, and blankets hung on walls will help to clean up the messiness of sound bouncing around your room.
 Many recording studios utilize moving blankets to absorb sound.
-These are an excellent, budget-friendly way to treat your room and make it sound more “dry.”
+These are an excellent, budget-friendly way to treat yourpodcast studio and make it sound more “dry.”

-One more thing to be aware of when considering where to record is ambient and environmental noise.
-Things like refrigerators, air conditioners can produce low-grade noise that you might not even notice while you’re recording, but will give you trouble when it comes time to edit.
+One more thing to be aware of when considering whereto set up a recording studio is ambient and environmental noise.
+Things like refrigerators, and air conditioners can produce low-grade noise that you might not even notice while you’re recording but will give you trouble when it comes time to edit.

-If you live in an urban area, be wary of recording close to windows, and consider investing in heavy curtains to block unwanted outside sound.
+If you live in an urban area, be wary of recording close to windows, and consider investing in heavy curtainsfor your home podcast studio to block unwanted outside sound.
 The last thing you want is a loud dog barking or a siren passing by while your guest is delivering an emotional monologue.

 We’re lucky to live in a time when it’s easier than ever before to record pro-quality audio at home.
-Just keep these tips in mind and you’ll be off to a great start in capturing audio for your podcast.
+Just keep these tipsand tricks in mind and you’ll be off to a great start in capturing audio for your podcast.